-The table of contents has been colour coded to help entities planning for a specific financial reporting year end, and identifies:
+The table has been colour coded to help entities planning for a specific financial reporting year end, and identifies:

 - changes mandatorily effective for the first time

-- changes not yet effective
+- · changes not yet effective

 - changes already in effect.

-Where a change is not yet mandatorily effective for a particular year end, it may still be possible for an entity to adopt it early (depending on local legislation and the requirements of the particular change in concern).
+Where a change is not yet mandatorily effective for a particular year end, it may still be possible for an entity to adopt it early as indicated in the table, however this will also be dependent on local legislation.

+'The publication now covers 31 March 2017, 30 June 2017, 30 September 2017, 31 December 2017 and 31 March 2018 financial year ends.'
 Where a change has been made but an entity is yet to apply it, certain disclosures are required to be made under IAS 8 'Accounting Policies, Changes in Accounting Estimates and Errors'.
 Disclosures required include the fact that the new or amended Standard or Interpretation is in issue but has not yet been applied, and known or reasonably estimable information relevant to assessing its possible impact on the financial statements in the period of initial application.